HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_rest_starting.md

 |Editor|Users assigned the "editor" role can:-   work with web content items and run defined queries. <br>-   Run custom queries through the following path: `/wcmrest/query`|
 |Manager|Users assigned the "manager" role can:-   work with web content items and run defined queries. <br>-   Run custom queries through the following path: `/wcmrest/query` <br>-   create, read, update, and delete defined queries.|

+---
+# Sample URLs for WCM REST Service

+**Applies to:** HCL Digital Experience 8.5 and later

+## Introduction
+Use these sample URLs to get started with the WCM REST API.
+For additional information, see the referenced sections in the HCL Digital Experience Help Center.

-# WCM REST API Background and Queries
+## WCM REST API Background and Queries

 Use the following configuration settings and query examples to interact with the Web Content Manager (WCM) REST service.